learn-co-students/ruby-project-guidelines-seattle-web-111819/README.md

 4. You can
       - create events
       - update event venue for future event
-      - change account setting (password, username, etc.)
+      - update account setting (password, username, etc.)
       - looks up past, future, and all events
       - look up your events by venue
       - delete event